michelsalib/BCCExtraToolsBundle/README.markdown

 ## Features:

-- a trans:update command that extract all your missing i18n message from your twig templates and saves into yaml, xliff or php translation files.
+- a `bcc:trans:update` command that extract all your missing i18n message from your twig templates and saves into yaml, xliff or php translation files.

 ## Installation and configuration:

 ### Get the bundle

-git submodule add git://github.com/michelsalib/ExtraToolsBundle.git vendor/bundles/BCC/ExtraToolsBundle
+`git submodule add git://github.com/michelsalib/ExtraToolsBundle.git vendor/bundles/BCC/ExtraToolsBundle`

 ### Register the namespace